Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 Embed from Getty Images

-Gerald McClellan was displaying concerning body language more and more as the fight was commencing.
-Blinking lots, mouth guard hanging out of his mouth.
-However, he was still in the fight.
-As the fight entered the tenth round, Benn connected with a right hand, causing Gerald McClellan to drop to one knee.
-The referee began his count until McClellan stood back up at seven.
+As the fight entered the tenth round of Gerald McClellan vs Nigel Benn, the Dark Destroyer connected with a right hand, causing the American to drop to one knee.
+Referee Alfred Asaro began his count until McClellan stood back up at seven.
 Commentator Ferdie Pacheco described it as “the strangest knockdown I’ve seen”.

 Embed from Getty Images

-The commentators were in shock at the bizarre ending of the fight with many assuming McClellan had quit.
+The commentators were in shock at the bizarre ending of the fight with many assuming Gerald McClellan had quit.

 Embed from Getty Images